yunh-h/shakespeare_rag/README.md

 ## Features
 - **Passage Retrieval**: Retrieves relevant passages from Shakespeare's works using FAISS and Sentence Transformers.
 - **Answer Generation**: Generates answers using OpenAI's GPT or a custom LLaMA model.
 - **Streamlit Interface**: Provides an interactive web interface for querying the system.
-(Currently for OpenAI API use only)
+(Currently for OpenAI API use only, please add your API to utils/openai.py to use the interface)
 - **Evaluation**: Includes tools for evaluating the retrieval and generation components.